MofoMojo/ValheimMods/MMWeatherMod/ReadMe.txt

 • You must be outside
 • You must be seated or sitting or in a boat
 • You can't always get what you want...
+• Currently behaves inconsistently in multiplayer sessions.
+One user has one weather, another might have another.
+Will investigate.
+I recommend for single player sessions only.

 ::  CREDITS Template::
 ♦ https://www.youtube.com/watch?v=p_gsFASlvRw